-5.12 Judge Decision

-The Judge's decision is final.

-5.13 Placings

-At a minimum, a winner, runner-up and third place getter are to be sashed and announced at the event.

-5.14 Judge Number ratio

-In qualifying Show Horse, Show Hunter, Childs/ Junior and Rider classes four judges must be used as per the National Show Horse Judging System.
+- 5.11 Random swabbing will take place in accordance with the EA Medication Control Policy. - 5.12 Judges must be selected from the EA Show Horse Judges List. - 5.13 The Judges' decision is final. - 5.14 At a minimum, a winner, runner-up and third place getter is to be sashed and announced at the event. - 5.15 In qualifying Show Horse, Show Hunter, Childs/ Junior and Rider classes four judges must be used as per the National Show Horse Judging System.
 If there is less than a total of 100 entries in all qualifying classes, three judges may be permitted (excluding Northern Territory due to geographic isolation, a minimum of two judges must be appointed).

-5.15 Class numbers

-All qualifying events for the Australasian Show Horse and Rider Championships (i.e.: State HOTYs) must be run by the States Show Horse Committee (who may form or co-opt an organising subcommittee).

-States may offer combined Child/Junior classes that will be split if there are 3 or more competitors entered in each section.
-Where split Child/Junior classes have less than 3 competitors in a class at the discretion of the organising committee these classes may be combined, .i.e. instead of 2 Galloway classes with less than 3 in each they be combined to over 14h up to inc. 15hds.

-5.16 Results

-Results of the winner, runners-up and third place getter, and the names of all Finalists (top 10) to be sent to the relevant EA State Branch Office within 14 days of competition.

-5.17 Chief Steward/Judges host

-The Chief Steward and Judge's host must be independent, and this must be reflected in the State's program.

-5.18 Scorer

-A scorer may not officiate in any class where they have a Conflict of Interest or perceived Conflict of Interest and will not have any deliberate contact with the Judges prior to the class/classes or in which the Conflict of Interest occurs.
+- 5.16 All qualifying events for the Australasian Show Horse and Rider Championships (i.e.: State HOTYs) must be run by the States Show Horse Committee (who may form or co-opt an organising subcommittee) - 5.17 Results of the winner, runners-up and third place getter, and the names of all Finalists (top 10) to be sent to the relevant EA State Branch Office. - 5.18 Judges who have accepted to Judge at a State Horse of the Year and Rider Championships will not accept a Judging appointment in similar classes for a Royal Show in the same State in that calendar year. - 5.19 The Chief Steward and Judge's host must be independent and this must be reflected in the State's program. - 5.20 A scorer may not officiate in any class where they have a Conflict of Interest or perceived Conflict of Interest and will not have any deliberate contact with the Judges prior to the class/classes or in which the Conflict of Interest occurs. - 5.20 No State badges may be worn at State Horse of the Year events

-5.19 State & National Badges

-No State or National badges are to be worn at State Horse and Rider of the Year competitions.